-Typically, the SaaS providers charge subscription fees for their software products.
+Typically, the SaaS application development services providers charge subscription fees for their software products.
 The products are delivered and stored in a cloud-based environment which means that the customers don’t have to download the software product on their system.
 They can access it through a web browser or a mobile app.
 Hubspot, Mail-chimp, Google Drive, Shopify, Zoho, Twillio, etc. are examples of successful SaaS products.

 SaaS Development Life-cycle